ULB-Darmstadt/django-shibboleth-ds/README.rst

 Mixins
 ~~~~~~

-Django Shibboleth Discovery is quipped with a login mixin, that can be used with any view that supports ``get_context_data``.
+Django Shibboleth Discovery is equipped with a login mixin, that can be used with any view that supports ``get_context_data``.

 .. code:: python

-    from shibboleth_discovery.views import ShibDSLoginMixin
+    from shibboleth_discovery.mixins import ShibDSLoginMixin
     from django.views.generic import TemplateView

     class LoginView(ShibDSLoginMixin, TemplateView):